Who is the richest footballer in the world - and no it’s not Cristiano Ronaldo…or Lionel Messi

 In December 2022, Saudi club Al-Nassr opened their wallet and snapped up Ronaldo for a reported €200m (£177m) per year - the equivalent of £3.3m per week.

-His salary will be around $75m (£62m) of that figure, with the rest made up through image rights and commercial deals.
-Expect Ronaldo to also front Saudi Arabia's 2030 World Cup bid.
+His first salary in Saudi Arabia was around $75m (£62m), with the rest made up through image rights and commercial deals.

 1. Faiq Bolkiah - $20billion